 Monetary policy has heterogeneous effects across countries in the euro area.
-For example, following a policy rate increase, aggregate consumption in Spain decreases more strongly than in Germany.1 This has crucial policy implications because it means that the monetary authority stabilization properties are not uniform across the euro area.
+For example, following a policy rate increase, aggregate consumption in Spain decreases more strongly than in Germany.1 This has crucial policy implications because it means that the stabilization properties of the monetary policy of the European Central Bank (ECB) are not uniform across the euro area.

 Recent evidence suggests that housing wealth effects are an important driver of the euro area heterogeneous consumption responses to monetary policy (Slacalek, Tristani, and Violante (2020)).
-The literature, however, still lacks an understanding of what the specific mechanisms are behind the differential cross-country responses.
-In this paper, I link these heterogeneous responses to structural differences of the housing and mortgage markets.
-A novel focus of my work is to quantify in a structural model the role of the homeownership rate (HoR) and the share of adjustable-rate mortgages (ARMs), two features that are extremely different across European countries and that I show drive the empirical responses to monetary policy shocks.2
+I build on this literature and link these heterogeneous responses to structural differences in the housing and mortgage markets.
+The main contribution of my work is to quantify in a structural model the role of the homeownership rate (HoR) and the share of adjustable-rate mortgages (ARMs), two features that are extremely different across the eurozone and that I show to drive the empirical responses to monetary policy shocks.2

 First, I provide refined evidence at the country level on the role of the housing and mortgage market institutions in the monetary transmission mechanism in the euro area.
-I show that countries that react the most to monetary policy shocks are those with higher HoR and higher ARM share.
-Second, I construct a quantitative model that pays particular attention to institutional details for the eurozone country-specific markets.
-A higher ARM share interact with a higher HoR to increase the potency of monetary policy through a stronger pass-through to average mortgage interest rates and a higher fraction of households that are active in the mortgage markets.
+I show that economies that react the most to monetary policy shocks are those with higher HoR and higher ARM share.
+Second, I construct a quantitative model that pays particular attention to institutional details for the euro area country-specific markets.
+A higher ARM share interacts with a higher HoR to strengthen the macroeconomic effects of monetary policy through a stronger pass-through to average mortgage interest rates and a higher fraction of households that are active in the mortgage markets.
 Third, I use the model to argue that a euro-area-wide mortgage market requiring to issue the same ARM share across countries drastically reduces the heterogeneous effects of monetary policy.
 I finally discuss and quantify the output-inflation trade-off arising from introducing house prices into the euro area price index.
-While the monetary authority is able to stabilize output more effectively, it does so at the cost of higher goods inflation volatility.
+If the ECB responds to house prices of countries that are most subject to the housing cycle - such as Spain-, it will be able to stabilize output more effectively while at the same time facing a smaller increase in goods inflation volatility.

-Empirically, I perform an econometric analysis of monetary policy shocks across euro area countries using local projection methods (Jordà (2005)).
-I use high-frequency movements of the Overnight Indexed Swap (OIS) rates around policy announcements as identified monetary policy shocks.
-An expansionary monetary policy shock makes some countries (Spain, Ireland, Finland) react two to four times more strongly than some others (Germany, France) which often do not have significant responses.
+Empirically, I perform an econometric analysis of monetary policy shocks across euro area countries using local projection methods à la Jordà (2005).
+I use high-frequency movements of the Overnight Indexed Swap (OIS) rates around policy announcements as identified monetary policy shocks to show that several macroeconomic variables in some countries (such as Spain, Ireland, and Finland) respond two to four times more strongly than in other countries (such as Germany, France) following an expansionary monetary policy shock.
 I provide evidence of economically sizable and statistically significant correlations between the strength of monetary policy responses and country-specific housing and mortgage market institutions.